 We long for things that never happened and hope for things that never will; we cannot pinpoint these things since they never had names, either.
 This negative space is, emotionally, the place where we find ourselves more real than ever, within that very longing.

-When this happen early in life, we suspect that we are different than the rest, and the result is self-isolation.
+When this happens early in life, we suspect that we are different than the rest, and the result is self-isolation.
 When we love, we ought to believe that the loved ones are in the same way different and, for a while, we extend and expand to reach something that we call happiness, but it’s the same longing in a party dress.
 If we are looking for answers in religion, we might start to believe that we have lived before and what we feel and seem to remember ourselves feeling are memories of those past lives.
-Soon, we realize that time is only matter changing to disintegrate, and we might reckon that what we feel and seem to remember ourselves feeling might also be memories of our lives to come.
+Soon, we realize that time is matter changing to disintegrate, and we might reckon that what we feel and seem to remember ourselves feeling might also be memories of our lives to come.
 If we are naturally generous and kind or genuinely wish that we were this way, then our conclusion might be that we are everybody that ever lived, will ever live, and live in the now around us.
 Embracing this thought might prove restrictive, for the details/differences are always more easily translatable into action than the essence we suppose we have in common.
-Therefore, we remain isolated in a negative space that defines us and become, during our lifetime, as large as an inhabitable island to us.
+Therefore, we remain isolated in a negative space that defines us and becomes, during our lifetime, as large as an inhabitable island to us.
 No man is an island seems to prove itself wrong.